Biden launches Indo-Pacific trade deal, warns over inflation

 The launch of the Indo-Pacific Economic Framework, also known as IPEF, has been billed by the White House as one of the bigger moments of Biden's Asia trip and of his ongoing effort to bolster ties with Pacific allies.
 Through it all, administration officials have kept a close eye on China's growing economic and military might in the region.

 The U.S. president has also devoted great attention to the informal alliance known as the Quad, formed during the response to the 2004 Indian Ocean tsunami that killed some 230,000 people.
-Biden and fellow leaders from the alliance, which also includes Australia, India and Japan, are set to gather in Tokyo for their second in-person meeting in less than a year.
-The leaders have also held two video calls since Biden took office.
+Biden and fellow leaders from the alliance are set to gather Tuesday in Tokyo for their second in-person meeting in less than a year.

-And earlier this month, Biden gathered representatives from nine of the 10 members of the Association of Southeast Asian Nations in Washington for a summit, the first ever by the organization in the U.S. capital.
-Biden announced at the summit the U.S. would invest some $150 million in clean energy and infrastructure initiatives in ASEAN nations.
+And earlier this month, Biden gathered representatives from the Association of Southeast Asian Nations in Washington for a summit.

 Taiwan — which had sought membership in the IPEF framework— isn’t among the governments that will be included.
 Participation of the self-ruled island of Taiwan, which China claims as its own, would have irked Beijing.